tradeparadigm/terraform-aws-ecr-repo-lambda/README.md

 This module manages AWS Lambda which creates private ECR repositories whenever an attempt to push to a non-existing repository is logged in CloudTrail.
-Since `docker push` attempt five times, the repository will be created before all retry attempts exhaused, if lambda is working correctly 😉.
+Since `docker push` attempt five times, the repository will be created before all retry attempts exhausted, if lambda is working correctly 😉.

 ## Usage